MalikSh96/WordPress/wp-content/themes/learningWordPress/README.md

 # WordPress widgets
 A widget is simply a self contained chunk of content that usually has a very specific purpose that gets displayed on a website.

-For example a lot of websites have a sidebar, and in that side bar you may see an area named "xxx" and a list of links, that is a "xxx"-widget.
+For example a lot of websites have a sidebar, and in that sidebar you may see an area named "xxx" and a list of links, that is a "xxx"-widget.

 The great thing about WordPress is that you can add widget locations wherever you want very easily.